koeninger/kafka-exactly-once/blogpost.md

         }

         // close the connection

-        Iterator.empty
-      }.foreach {
-        // Without an action, the job won't get scheduled, so empty foreach to force it
-        // This is a little awkward, but there is no foreachPartitionWithIndex method on rdds (_: Nothing) => ()
       }

 The final thing to notice about the example is that it's important to ensure that saving the results and saving the offsets either both succeed, or both fail.
 Storing offsets should fail if the prior committed offset doesn't equal the beginning of the current offset range; this prevents gaps or repeats.
 Kafka semantics ensure that there aren't gaps in messages within a range of offsets (if you're especially concerned, you could verify by comparing the size of the offset range to the number of messages).